Definex-Mobile/Android-Biometric-SDK/PROJECT_STRUCTURE.md

 ## Overview

-This project contains a commercial-grade Android Biometric Security SDK with a comprehensive sample application.
+This project contains a production-ready Android Biometric Security SDK with a comprehensive sample application demonstrating all features.

 ## Project Structure